c6p/c6p.github.io/content/posts/tools.md

 ```
   Then to update all `scoop update *`.
 I am generally keeping self updating software like Firefox out of scoop, everything else is managed by scoop.

-  You can install Everything from an elevated CLI, otherwise it is may raise a UAC prompt at boot.
+  You can install Everything from an elevated CLI, otherwise it may raise a UAC prompt at boot.
 <!--more-->
-- [which](http://gnuwin32.sourceforge.net/packages/which.htm) — **Which for Windows.** Shows full path of commands.
-I am not used to the PowerShell way of doing things, so I reach for a known Unix tool to quickly find out path of an executable.
 - [AutoHotKey](https://www.autohotkey.com/) — **Automation scripting language.** Easy to learn and lightweight.
 One example is better than a thousand words, so here is an `ahk` file to *scan with MalwareBytes Free*.
 ```posh
 Run, "C:\Program Files\Malwarebytes\Anti-Malware\mbam.exe"